 - Resultant Ash acceptable to EPA approved non-hazardous landfills or utilize in other recycled products and processes.

 Incineration fully converts the input waste into energy and ash.
-Under controlled conditions, conversion could be deliberately limited so that combustion does not take place directly.
+Under controlled conditions, the conversion could be deliberately limited so that combustion does not take place directly.
 Waste is converted into valuable intermediates that can be further processed for materials recycling or energy recovery

 During gasification, thermal decomposition of organic materials takes place in the presence of a controlled limited supply of oxygen that it does not lead to combustion of the treated compounds.
-Main target for gasification is to convert organic compounds into a syngas that can be used in conjunction with gas engines/turbines.
+The main target for gasification is to convert organic compounds into a syngas that can be used in conjunction with gas engines/turbines.
 Conventional incineration used in conjunction with steam- boilers and turbine generators, achieves lower efficiency.

-Pyrolysis is the decomposition of organic materials during heating, in an oxygen-free atmosphere, to produce gas, liquid and solid residuals.
+Pyrolysis is the decomposition of organic materials during heating, in an oxygen-free atmosphere, to produce gas, liquid, and solid residuals.
 Decomposition products of the pyrolysis depend upon the heat, pressure and time the material is held within the vessel.

 Ethanol fuel is an alternative from petroleum (fossil) based fuels, which is said to be better for the environment.
-It is manufactured from the distillation/fermentation of carbon based feed stocks such as starch and sugar crops -- maize, sweet sorghum, rice, potatoes, wheat, sugar beets, sugar-cane, even cornstalks, fruit and vegetable waste.
+It is manufactured from the distillation/fermentation of carbon-based feedstocks such as starch and sugar crops -- maize, sweet sorghum, rice, potatoes, wheat, sugar beets, sugar-cane, even cornstalks, fruit, and vegetable waste.
 Production of ethanol from cellulosic biomass such as corn leaves and stalks has the potential to augment the feedstocks in the existing industry and become the technology of the future for fuel ethanol production.
-Ethanol fuel can be combined with gasoline at different percentages, or can be used in its pure form as E100.
+Ethanol fuel can be combined with gasoline at different percentages or can be used in its pure form as E100.
 The enzyme costs of converting cellulosic biomass into sugars for fuel ethanol production have been reduced approximately twenty-fold with newly developed technology.

-A large variety of feedstocks are currently available for producing ethanol from cellulosic biomass.
+A large variety of feedstocks is currently available for producing ethanol from cellulosic biomass.
 The materials being considered can be categorized as agricultural waste, forest residue, MSW, and energy crops.
 Agricultural waste available for ethanol conversion includes crop residues such as wheat straw, corn stover (leaves, stalks, and cobs), rice straw, and bagasse (sugar cane waste).
 Forestry waste includes underutilized wood and logging residues; rough, rotten, and salvable dead wood; and excess saplings and small trees.
 MSW contains some cellulosic materials, such as paper.

 Energy crops, developed and grown specifically for fuel, include fast-growing trees, shrubs, and grasses such as hybrid poplars, willows, and switchgrass.
 Although the choice of feedstock for ethanol conversion is largely a cost issue, feedstock selection has also focused on environmental issues.
 Materials normally targeted for disposal include forest thinnings collected as part of an effort to improve forest health, MSW, and certain agricultural residues, such as rice straw.
 Although forest residues are not large in volume, they represent an opportunity to decrease the fire hazard associated with the dead wood present in many National Forests.
 Small quantities of forest thinning can be collected at relatively low cost, but collection costs rise rapidly as quantities increase.

-Agricultural residues, in particular corn stover, represent a tremendous resource base for biomass ethanol production.
+Agricultural residues, in particular, corn stover, represent a tremendous resource base for biomass ethanol production.
 Agricultural residues, in the long term, would be the sources of biomass that could support substantial growth of the ethanol industry.
 At conversion yields of around 60 to 100 gallons per dry ton, the available corn stover inventory would be sufficient to support 7 to 12 billion gallons of ethanol production per year, as compared with approximately 1.4 billion gallons of ethanol production from corn in 1998.
 However, the U.S. Department of Agriculture (USDA) and other appropriate entities must undertake rigorous research on the environmental effects of large-scale removal of crop residues.

 The cost of agricultural residues is not nearly as sensitive to supply as is the cost of forest residues, although the availability of corn stover could be affected by a poor crop year.
-The relatively low rise in cost as a function of feedstock use is due to the relatively high density of material available that does not involve competition for farmland.
+The relatively low-rise in cost as a function of feedstock use is due to the relatively high density of material available that does not involve competition for farmland.
 In addition, the feedstock is located in the corn-processing belt, an area that has an established infrastructure for collecting and transporting agricultural materials.
 It is also located near existing grain ethanol plants, which could be expanded to produce ethanol from stover.
 Initially, locally available labor and residue collection equipment might have to be supplemented with labor and equipment brought in from other locations for residue harvesting and storage operations, if the plants involved are of sufficient scale.

 Eventually, however, when the local collection infrastructure has been built up, costs would come down.
 Dedicated energy crops such as switchgrass, hybrid willow, and hybrid poplar are another long-term feedstock option.